 It even seems impossible to manually write markups for each piece of data in the application, which is taken care of by dynamic templating in Python-based frameworks like Django, Flask.
 The database queries are managed by the web frameworks as well, otherwise, you will have been writing SQL queries manually!
 How painful and frustrating that would look, of course, you can create scripts for querying to the database but you are then creating a component of a framework.

-that's a takeaway from the philosophy of all the web frameworks.
+Don't waste time that's a takeaway from the philosophy of all the web frameworks.

 Another thing that back-end web frameworks do is create homogeneity in development across different environments and applications.
 It also creates a developer-friendly environment.
 We must not forget how easy and quick applications can be built using the back-end web frameworks.